s-u/SessionKeyServer/README.md

 Java.

-    Usage: SessionKeyServer [-d <db-path>] [-l <address>] [-p <port>] [-tls <keystore> [-P <password>] [-PF <password file location>] [-PP]]
+    Usage: SessionKeyServer [-d <db-path>] [-l <address>] [-p <port>] [-default <module>] [-jaas <jaas.conf> [-krb5conf <krb5.conf>]]
+                            [-tls <keystore> [-P <password>] [-PF <password file location>] [-PP]]

 By default the server listens on port 4431 and binds on * If no database is specified, keys will be only kept in memory and thus lost when the process dies.

+The default authentication module is PAM and it can be changed using the `-default` parameter.
+Any module other than PAM is routed to JAAS.
+If JAAS i sused, tt is possible to set necessary properties either via Java's `-D` on invocation or there are two convenience options `-jaas` for `java.security.auth.login.config` and `-krb5conf` for `java.security.krb5.conf`.

 Supported requests: